jundalisay/sp/content/en/research/indian/gospel/intro/part-10.md

 The Master asked Mathur to remit their rents, distribute help to them, and in addition give the hungry people a sumptuous feast.
 When Mathur grumbled, the Master said:

+{{< l a="Ramakrishna" >}}
-"You are only the steward of the Divine Mother.
+You are only the steward of the Divine Mother.
 They are the Mother's tenants.
 You must spend the Mother's money.
 When they are suffering, how can you refuse to help them?
-You must help them."
+You must help them.
+{{< /l >}}

 Again Mathur had to give in.
 Sri Ramakrishna's sympathy for the poor sprang from his perception of God in all created beings.
 His sentiment was not that of the humanist or philanthropist.
 To him the service of man was the same as the worship of God.